cambiotraining/sars-cov-2-genomics/04-artic_nextflow.md

 - Recognise what the main steps are in processing raw sequencing data to generate consensus genome sequences, including sequence alignment, primer trimming and consensus generation.
 - Recognise the differences between Illumina and Nanopore pipelines.
-- Apply the `connor-lab/ncov2019-artic-nf` _Nextflow_ pipeline to generate a consensus sequence from Illumina and Nanopore data.
+- Apply the `nf-core/viralrecon` _Nextflow_ pipeline to generate a consensus sequence from Illumina and Nanopore data.
-- Troubleshoot issues when running a _Nextflow_ pipeline and resume the pipeline in case of a failure.
+- Interpret and critically evaluate the quality report generated from the pipeline and identify sequences suitable for downstream analyses.
-- Check basic data quality metrics on the assembled sequences and identify sequences for downstream analyses.
+- Explore the variants identified in the samples.
 :::

 :::note
-This section has an accompanying <a href="https://docs.google.com/presentation/d/1bFfRh4TgICAILpJv337TbXTMb_YMVmUSmXHR53z8djA/edit?usp=sharing" target="_blank">slide deck</a>.
+This section has an accompanying <a href="https://docs.google.com/presentation/d/1EbuH6KjK3oW5BUfSU43rVH_b-tPTKtubDWl86eAH47U/edit?usp=sharing" target="_blank">slide deck</a>.
 :::

 ## SARS-CoV-2 Consensus Assembly

-As we discussed [earlier in the course](01-intro.html), the starting material for sequencing SARS-CoV-2 samples from infected patients is PCR-amplified DNA generated with a panel of primers that covers the whole SARS-CoV-2 genome (these panels are developed and updated by the ARTIC network).
+As we discussed [earlier in the course](01-intro.html), the starting material for sequencing SARS-CoV-2 samples from infected patients is PCR-amplified DNA, generated with a panel of primers that covers the SARS-CoV-2 genome (for example, the primers developed and updated by the ARTIC network).
 This material can then be sequenced using either _Illumina_ or _Nanopore_ platforms.

 Although different sotware tools are used depending on which kind of sequencing platform was used, the main goal is the same: to align the sequencing reads to the reference genome, and identify any DNA changes (SNPs or Indels) relative to the reference genome (_Wuhan-Hu-1_).